dchambers/iterizerjs/README.md

 # IterizerJs

 IterizerJs makes it easier to write code that makes extensive use of ES6 iterables.
-It is not a shim, but merely makes it easier to get the most out of ES6 iterables and generators.
+It is not a polyfill, but merely makes it easier to get the most out of ES6 iterables and generators.
 It provides:

   * A `range()` function so you never need to use the classic `for` loop again &mdash; `for...of` and `for...in` can be used instead.
   * Implementations of the ES5 array methods (`map()`, `filter()`, `every()`, `some()`, `reduce()`, `reduceRight()`, `indexOf()` & `lastIndexOf()`) for use with any iterable.